Adoria298/adoria298.github.io/README.md

+# adoria298.github.io

+This was on Github Pages.
+I decided to take it down, but I did not want to delete it.
+Therefore, I made this `backup` branch, so that I could delete the `master` branch in peace.
+This commit and the following deletion of `master` are the only changes.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Adoria298/adoria298.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.